Law in Sunnyvale, California

 • Education: Over 60% of residents hold a bachelor’s degree or higher

-• Diversity: Sunnyvale is known for its multicultural community, with significant populations from various ethnic backgrounds, including Asian, Hispanic, and European communities.
+• Diversity: Sunnyvale is a multicultural community with strong Asian, Hispanic, and European representation

 Education and Schools in Sunnyvale

 Sunnyvale is served by several high-performing school districts, including the Sunnyvale School District and the Fremont Union High School District.
-The city’s schools are highly regarded for their academic programs and extracurricular activities.
-Notably, Cherry Chase Elementary and Cupertino Middle School are recognized as top schools in the area, making Sunnyvale a popular choice for families prioritizing education.
+Notable schools include Cherry Chase Elementary and Cupertino Middle School.

 Conclusion